misakstvanu/laravel-fortify-passkeys/readme.md

 ## Usage

-There are 4 named routes that make everything work:
+There are now 6 named routes that make everything work:

 `POST 'passkeys.login.start'` - login route, accepts `email` or other field specified in your config.
 If a user with the given username/email exists and has a passkey registered, credential request options will be returned.
 If the user does not exist, HTTP 404 will be returned instead.